scmacdon/AWSBlog/README.md

 ### Create the GreetingController class

 In the **com.example.handlingformsubmission** package, create the **GreetingController** class.
 This class functions as the controller for the Spring Boot application.
 That is, it handles HTTP requests and returns a view.
-In this example, notice the **@Autowired** annotation.
-This creates a managed Spring bean.
+In this example, notice the **@Autowired** annotation that creates a managed Spring bean.
 The following Java code represents this class.

 	package com.example.handlingformsubmission;